HPCNow/hpcnow-labs/admin-training/slurm/05-cgroups-and-gres.md

 ## Generic Resource Scheduling

-Generic REsource Scheduling (GRES) allows managing generic consumable resources per node through several plugins.
+Generic Resource Scheduling (GRES) allows managing generic consumable resources per node through several plugins.

 In order to enable GRES plugins, a comma delimited list of GRES must be provided in the ```GresTypes``` parameter defined in slurm.conf